theRealAph/ScopeLocals/README.md

   buggy code can make it very difficult to identify where and in what order state will be read and updated.

-  This is possible even with a well-defined API like the `ServerFramework` example.
+  Such problems are possible even with a well-defined API like the `ServerFramework` example.
 If a Logger method accidentally reset the permissions to only include `LOG` the error would only appear when the database driver threw an exception while performing some completely unrelated